First 2023 Job Killer Sets Dangerous Precedent

 Next articleIn Memoriam: Wilford D. (Woody) Godbold, Former CalChamber Chair

-Brady Van Engelen joined the CalChamber in November 2022 as a policy advocate specializing in energy issues.
-He also leads CalChamber advocacy on climate change, environmental regulation and transportation matters.
+Brady Van Engelen joined the CalChamber in November 2022 as a policy advocate.
+He led CalChamber advocacy on climate change, energy, environmental regulation and transportation matters until May 31, 2024.
 Before joining the CalChamber policy team, Van Engelen served as a senior policy manager at Bloom Energy, representing the company before the California Legislature and California Public Utilities Commission.
 He previously was a gubernatorial appointee to the California Geologic Energy Management Division (CalGEM) and served as special assistant to the state oil and gas supervisor.
 Van Engelen also was defense legislative assistant to then-U.S. Senator John Kerry and prior to working on Capitol Hill, worked in policy and advocacy roles at Veterans For America.
 Van Engelen served in the U.S. Army from 2002 to 2005, and received a Purple Heart and Bronze Star.
 He earned a master’s degree in government from Johns Hopkins University, and has an M.B.A. from the University of California, Davis.